Launching and Managing a Web Application with AWS CloudFormation

 In the first part you will create a simple resource, an Amazon S3 bucket, with AWS CloudFormation and you will look at different retention policies applied when you delete an AWS CloudFormation stack or during a rollback.

 In the second part, you will provision a simple PHP web application using an Amazon Linux instance.
 You will then see how to re-apply an AWS CloudFormation template to the existing application to change some resource attributes such as an Amazon EC2 instance type.
-You will enhance your application with IAM credentials and a key pair.
 Finally, you will add a load balancer and an Auto Scaling group based on an Auto Scaling configuration.

 By the end of this lab, you will be able to:

 - Create an Amazon Simple Storage Service (S3) bucket using AWS CloudFormation

 - Provision a simple PHP web application using an Amazon Linux AMI

 - Apply an AWS CloudFormation template to an existing application

 - Modify an existing application using AWS CloudFormation

 - Add IAM roles and Elastic Load Balancing to the application using AWS CloudFormation

 To successfully complete this lab, you should be comfortable editing scripts in a text editor.